nvanheuverzwijn/backstage/docs/frontend-system/architecture/07-routes.md

   },
   extensions: [catalogIndexPage, catalogDetailsPage],
 });

-// plugins/catalog/src/index.ts
-export { default } from './plugin';
 ```

 During runtime, in the index page, we used a hook `useRouteRef` to get the path to the details page.
 Because we are linking to pages of the same plugin, we are currently accessing the reference directly, but in the following sections, you will see how to link to pages of different plugins.

+The `useRouteRefParams` is a hook to retrieve dynamic parameters from the current URL, so you don't need to use another library like React Router to get the parameters or implement this logic manually if you want to use this utility that we provide to you.

 ## External Router References

 Now let's assume that we want to link from the Catalog entities list page to the Scaffolder create component page.

 We don't want to reference the Scaffolder plugin directly, since that would create an unnecessary dependency.
 It would also provided little flexibility in allowing the app to tie plugins together, with the links instead being dictated by the plugins themselves.
 To solve this, we use an `ExternalRouteRef`.
 Much like regular route references, they can be passed to `useRouteRef` to create concrete URLs, but they can not be used in page extensions and instead have to be associated with a target route using route bindings in the app.

 We create a new `RouteRef` inside the Scaffolder plugin, using a neutral name that describes its role in the plugin rather than a specific plugin page that it might be linking to, allowing the app to decide the final target.
 If the Catalog entity list page for example wants to link the Scaffolder create component page in the header, it might declare an `ExternalRouteRef` similar to this: